polytwisters/polytwisters/README.md

 ** Why call Blender for each frame rather than using Blender's built-in animation feature?
 The main reason is for rendering frames out of order so the time resolution progressively increases.
 But I may change this in the future.
 * `make_video.py` takes the output of `render_animation`, adds a background to each frame, and renders an MP4 video file.
 * `gui.py` wraps up all the high-level features in a very crude GUI.
 It requires PySimpleGUI and a working Tkinter installation.
+* `notify.py` allows you to use Twilio to send SMS to your phone.
+It's completely optional.

 ## Basic usage with GUI

 I've managed to run this on macOS, Linux, and Windows.
 Requirements:

 * Blender 3.3
-* The following Python deps: `pip install numpy scipy PySimpleGUI`
+* The following Python deps: `pip install numpy scipy PySimpleGUI twilio`.
+Last two are optional.
 * A working version of Tkinter if you want to run a simple GUI.
 See here: https://stackoverflow.com/a/76105219.
 * ffmpeg and ImageMagick if video export is desired.